Rin-Nomia/z1-api/README.md

   }
 }

-⸻

-🧩 Design Philosophy
-	•	Explainable over powerful
-	•	Predictable over clever
-	•	Safety gates over maximal recall
-	•	User voice preserved

-Continuum is designed as a pre-LLM safety layer for empathic systems, not a replacement for them.

-⸻

 🔄 Sync & Deployment

-This repo automatically syncs pipeline, core logic, and configs from:
+This repository automatically syncs pipeline, core logic, and configs from:

 🔗 https://github.com/Rin-Nomia/z1_mvp

-Do not edit synced files directly.
+⚠️ Do not edit synced files directly.
+All logic changes should be made in z1_mvp.

 ⸻

 🛣️ Phase 2 (Out of Scope)

+The following capabilities are intentionally excluded from the MVP:
 	•	Multi-label tone blending
 	•	Hidden meaning inference
-	•	Relationship / context awareness
+	•	Relationship or long-term context awareness
 	•	Multi-turn conversation repair
 	•	Culture-specific tone policies

-These will be introduced behind explicit feature gates.
+These will only be introduced behind explicit feature gates.

 ⸻